caspianb/dropwizard-testing/dropwizard-testing-dynamo/README.md

 Using this library is easy.
 Simply add `@DynamoDbTest` annotation to your class.
 This will (by default) spin up an in-memory dynamo database.
-Alternatively, the annotation environment property is provided `@DynamoDbTest(environment = Environment.DOCKER)` allowing control to spin up a full docker container (this requires the [Test Containers](https://testcontainers.com/) dependency to be added to yyour project.
+Alternatively, the annotation environment property is provided `@DynamoDbTest(environment = Environment.DOCKER)` allowing control to spin up a full docker container (this requires the [Test Containers](https://testcontainers.com/) dependency to be added to your project.

 ```java
 import software.amazon.awssdk.services.dynamodb.DynamoDbClient;